AdaCore/gnatstudio/docs/users_guide/main_window.rst

 .. image:: omnisearch-settings.png

+.. index:: menu; file-->open from project

 It is possible that you have no interest in some of the search contexts.
 You can chose to disable some of them by clicking on the :guilabel:`Settings` icon at the bottom-right corner of the completion popup.
 The resulting dialog shows you the list of all contexts that are searched, and clicking on any of the checkboxes next to the names will enable to disable the context.
+Note that this list is only displayed when you have accessed the omni-search by clicking directly into it.
+If you accessed it via :kbd:`shift-F3` or the equivalent menu :menuselection:`File-->Open From Project...`, then only a subset of the settings will be displayed.

 Still in this settings dialog, you can also reorder the context.
 This influences both the order in which they are searched and the order in which